Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence

 \begin{defin} A $\Q$-mixed Hodge complex $K=(K_\Q, (K_\Q, W), (K_\C, W, F), \alpha)$ is Hodge-Tate if the induced $\Q$-mixed Hodge structure on $H^i(\Gr_n^W(K))$ is Hodge-Tate for all $n$. \end{defin}

-\subsubsection{A Simplicial variety}
+\subsubsection{A simplicial variety}

-In order to construct the Hodge theory of singular/non-compact algebraic variety $S$, Deligne considers a resolution of $S$ by smooth varieties which recovers the cohomological data of $S$.
-This is achieved by the simplicial method that Deligne originally did in \cite{TheoriedeHodge}.
+In order to construct a mixed Hodge structure for a singular/non-compact algebraic variety $S$, Deligne considers a resolution of $S$ by smooth varieties that recovers the cohomological data of $S$.
+This is achieved by employing a simplicial method, as originally presented by Deligne in \cite{TheoriedeHodge}.